armory-io/armory-hello-deploy/README.md

 # armory-hello-deploy

-This is for demo purposes
+This is for demo purposes, let's show some automation!